HSF/hsf.github.io/_gsocprojects/2020/README.md

    * title: the name of the project to use in the page title.
 By default, project attribute is used.
    * description: a description of your project that will be added before the list of proposals attached to the project.
 It can be several lines: look at the `_gsocprojects/2018/project_SixTrack.md` example for detailed syntax.
-The content is a standard Markdown text idented by at least one space (the number is not important but must be the same for all lines).
+The content is a standard Markdown text indented by at least one space (the number is not important but must be the same for all lines).
    * logo: the logo file name in directory `images`

 A proposal is attached to a project by its attribute `project` that must match (not case sensitive) the project attribute defined in project MD file.
 This attribute can be a single value or a list.
 For a list, use the following syntax in the front matter section: